Selfish Things

 Selfish Things are a Canadian alternative rock band from Toronto, Ontario.
 They formed in 2016 and on 20 September 2019 released their first full length studio album, Logos, via Pure Noise Records.

-Their sound has been described as alternative rock combining Simple Plan’s pop punk with Mallory Knox's heavier sounds.
+Their sound has been described as alternative rock, combining Simple Plan’s pop punk with Mallory Knox's heavier sounds.

 History

 Lead singer Alex Biro started the group in 2015, after parting ways with his old band in Los Angeles and moving back to his parents' basement, where he began working on new music.
 The other members joined a year later in the summer of 2016.

 The band's name is a reference to the lyrics of Jimmy Eat World's song "23".
-"I was deciding whether I still wanted to play music and I heard that line and thought it was beautiful", recalls Biro.
+"I was deciding whether I still wanted to play music and I heard that line and thought it was beautiful", recalled Biro.

 On 25 July 2015, Selfish Things released their debut single, "Spooky Action at a Distance".
 The song is about dealing with suffering and self-hate, "for anyone who’s desired the truth, longed to be loved or searched endlessly for themselves".

 On 14 June 2016, they premiered the single "Good Morning, Miss America", and "We All Die Young (Oh My Southern Guard Flew West)" on 25 August.

 In September 2017, the band supported Simple Plan on a Canadian tour.

-After teasing fans with the EP Six Songs in December 2017, they released the EP Vertical Love on 16 March 2018.
+After teasing fans with the EP Six Songs in December 2017, the band released the EP Vertical Love on 16 March 2018.
 It was produced by James Paul Wisner, who worked with Paramore and Dashboard Confessional, and the artwork was created by Daniel P. Carter, host of the BBC Radio 1's Rock Show.
 Including singles "1435", "Rust Cohle Never Sleeps", "8147 Mulholland Terrace" and "Hangman", the EP was inspired by HBO series True Detective.
 Alex Biro stated that he "spent day after day watching and eventually emulating the ideological values Rust Cohle portrayed throughout the series.
 His nihilism, egoistic sense of identity and viewpoint on people of lesser “intellect” fed my shadow self".

-In May 2018, Selfish Things played at Slam Dunk Festival in the UK, and in July/August they joined The Spill Canvas for a North American tour.
+In May 2018, Selfish Things played at Slam Dunk Festival in the UK, and from July to August they joined the Spill Canvas for a North American tour.

 On 25 May 2018, they released the EP Vertical Love // Reimagined, with different versions of three tracks previously included in Vertical Love, and a cover of Drake's song "Marvin's Room".